-SPRINGFIELD - State Treasurer Michael Frerichs encourages new parents to open a Bright Start or Bright Directions college savings account and claim their \$50 seed deposit from the new Illinois First Steps program.
+SPRINGFIELD - If you had a baby or adopted this year, don't forget to open a Bright Start or Bright Directions college savings account and claim your \$50 seed deposit from the Illinois First Steps program, State Treasurer Michael Frerichs reminded new parents today.

-"Illinois First Steps helps place families on a path to start planning early for their child's education," Frerichs said.
-"Saving now means money for the child's future university, community college, trade school, or apprenticeship will be available when that child is ready to pursue additional education or training."
+"We launched the Illinois First Steps program this year to help put families on a path to saving early for their child's education," Frerichs said.
+"Saving now means money will be available when your child is ready to attend a university, community college, trade school, or start an apprenticeship."

-To qualify for the \$50 seed deposit, parents or legal guardians must be Illinois residents at the time of birth or adoption, the beneficiary child must be born or adopted after Jan.
-1, 2023, open a 529 college savings account with Bright Start or Bright Directions, and a claim the seed deposit before the child's 10th birthday.
+To qualify for the Illinois First Steps \$50 seed deposit, parents or legal guardians must be Illinois residents at the time of birth or adoption, the beneficiary child must be born or adopted on or after Jan.
+1, 2023, open an Illinois529 college savings account with Bright Start or Bright Directions, and claim the seed deposit before the child's 10th birthday.

-Parents can easily open a Bright Start account at brightstart.com and submit a claim for the \$50 First Steps seed deposit during the enrollment process.
+Bright Start and Bright Directions are the State Treasurer's Office's highly rated 529 college savings programs.
+Parents can open an account at brightstart.com and submit a claim for the \$50 First Steps seed deposit during the enrollment process.
 Parents who already have a Bright Start account for their eligible child can go to brightstart.com/first-steps/claim/ to submit a claim.
 Bright Start is accessible and affordable, with no minimum contribution, minimum balance, or annual fee.
 Parents who prefer to work with a financial advisor can claim their \$50 deposit by visiting the Bright Directions website, https://brightdirections.com/first-steps/.
-Additionally, Bright Start and Bright Directions offer tax benefits for Illinois taxpayers.

-Treasurer Frerichs encourages families to open an Illinois 529 College Savings account.
 The \$50 seed deposit is a great place to start, but it is only the beginning of a parent's college savings journey.
 College costs have risen more than 134% during the past 20 years.
 Saving early gives parents more time to set aside money.
 A Washington University study found that having any amount of money put away in a dedicated college savings account increases the likelihood of a child pursuing education after high school.